morphgnt/tischendorf/text/parsed/README.txt

 v.
 1.1 (2005-12-19):
    - Proofed the text against a facsimile, and made around 830 changes.
    - Changed a few parsings and lemmas.

+v.
+1.2 (2005-12-27):
+   - Proofed the text against a facsimile, and made around 230 changes.
+   - Changed a few parsings.
+   - Rearranged diacritics such that they appear before a capital letter, not after it.
+   - Fixed some Unicode-conversion errors.